Abelian motives and Shimura varieties in nonzero characteristic: Consequences of Conjecture A for motives

-\begin{plain} To prove this, note that Andr\'e (2006a, 2006b) shows that motivated classes on abelian varieties satisfy the conditions SV1, SV2, SV3, and SV4* of Lemma \ref{d3} (with $Q$ for $\mathbb{Q}{}$).
-Since the spaces $\mathcal{R}{}^{\ast}(A)\otimes _{\mathbb{Q}{}}Q$ also satisfy these conditions, the argument following Lemma \ref{d3} shows that the two families coincide. \end{plain}
+To prove this, note that Andr\'{e} (2006a, 2006b) shows that motivated classes on abelian varieties satisfy the conditions (R1), (R2), (R3), and (R4) of Conjecture C. Since the spaces $\mathcal{R}{}^{\ast}(A)\otimes_{\mathbb{Q}}Q$ also satisfy these conditions, the argument in the proof of Theorem \ref{f2} shows that the two families coincide. \end{plain}

-\begin{plain} In summary: every rational Tate class on an abelian variety over $\mathbb{F}$ becomes motivated over $Q$, and the space of rational Tate classes is a $\mathbb{Q}$-structure on the $Q$-space of motivated classes. \end{plain}
+\begin{summary} Every rational Tate class on an abelian variety over $\mathbb{F}$ becomes motivated over $Q$, and the space of rational Tate classes is a $\mathbb{Q}$-structure on the $Q$-space of motivated classes. \end{summary}